 You may think that VPN clients for different platforms should be more or less the same.
 However, the truth is, VPN providers usually equip their Windows version the best as it’s the second most popular operating system after Android.
 Therefore, Mac versions are often not as well-equipped and packed with features and settings.

 The interface is similar.
 However, the macOS client looks more like the mobile versions.
 You’ll find the main differences between the two desktop apps in the Settings menu.

 Clearly, Hotspot Shield for Mac is one of the clients that allows less customization than the Windows version.
 Take a look at the Hotspot Shield VPN app for Windows to see for yourself:

 This undoubtedly looks “richer” than what the Hotspot Shield Mac app has to offer:

 - Enable auto-start

-Basically, the macOS VPN app only notifies you whenever your device is trying to connect to an unsafe wifi.
+Basically, the macOS VPN app only notifies you whenever your device is trying to connect to unsafe wifi.
 And, the auto-start feature alone doesn’t bring much to the table of privacy either.

 The Windows app has three vital settings that make it way more secure and anonymous:

 - Prevent IP leak (can be argued this isn’t necessary for Mac)

 - Automatically turn on Hotspot Shield